Pycord-Development/pycord/docs/ext/commands/api.rst

 API Reference
 ===============

-The following section outlines the API of Pycord's prefixed command extension module.
+The following section outlines the API of Pogcord's prefixed command extension module.

 .. note::